Murgator/gmod-donation-addon-tip4serv/README.md

 ***Make sure that there is at least 1 player connected on your server when you test a purchase on tip4serv, otherwise commands will not be processed.***

-Here are some commands example you can use in the products configuration: [MY PRODUCTS](https://tip4serv.com/dashboard/my-products) but you can use all console commands from your addons.
+Here are some commands example you can use in the products configuration: [MY PRODUCTS](https://tip4serv.com/dashboard/my-products) but you can use all the console commands of the addons that you have installed on your server.

 Add a player to a group (ULX):